 - Faraday’s law is the fundamental rule to explain the rule magnetic field in different electrical circuitry.

-- In first figure that is denoted as (a) you can see that there is no current value is shown on the galvanometer as the magnet is static.
+- In the first figure that is denoted as (a) you can see that there is no current value is shown on the galvanometer as the magnet is static.

-- In third figure that is (c) there is again some value of current at the galvanometer but in opposite direction as the now the magnet direction towards right.
+- In third figure that is (c) there is again some value of current at the galvanometer but in opposite direction as the now magnet direction towards right.

 - From this experiment we can see the practical implementation of Faraday’s Law, when there is variation in flux then the voltage is induced then there is no variation in flux there is no emf induced.